footballcsv/footballcsv.github.io/README.md

-What's the Comma-Separated Values (CSV) Format?
+What's the comma-separated values (.csv) format?

 It's the world's most popular tabular data interchange format in text.
 Values are separated - surprise, surprise - by commas (that is, `,`).